We are implementing Suntory Mizuiku-Education Program for Nature and Water to pass down precious natural environment to the next generation.

 Teaching Program at Schools

 We offer study programs for students in grades 4 and 5 in elementary schools together with their teachers.
 We believe we can make a difference by teaching the cycle and importance of nature through videos and experiments so that together we can pass down water to future generations.
-These programs have been held in metropolitan areas from Keihanshin, Aichi, Gifu, Yamanashi, where our natural water plant is located, Tottori, and Kumamoto prefectures with the participation of roughly 154,000 students at approximately 2,000 schools as of 2019.
+The number of students participating in these programs are roughly 181,200 at approximately 2,364 schools as of 2021.
+Online classes have also started in 2020, which enable any schools to take part in all over Japan.

 Total number of participants for Teaching Program at Schools